openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 in the `option` parameter as `{ CONFIG_KEY(KEY_DEVICE_ID), "deviceID" }`.
 - METRIC_KEY(SUPPORTED_METRICS) - list of metrics supported by a plugin
-- METRIC_KEY(SUPPORTED_CONFIG_KEYS) - list of configuration keys supported by a plugin that affects their behavior during a hardware-specific graph compilation or an inference requests execution
+- METRIC_KEY(SUPPORTED_CONFIG_KEYS) - list of configuration keys supported by a plugin that affects their behavior during a backend specific graph compilation or an inference requests execution
 - METRIC_KEY(OPTIMIZATION_CAPABILITIES) - list of optimization capabilities of a device.
 For example, supported data types and special optimizations for them.
 - Any other device-specific metrics.
 In this case, place metrics declaration and possible values to